superxc3/xcmkb/list of items/list of keyboards/numpad-macropad/IF17/readme.md

 |:--:|
 |You can remap the connection under `User`. |

-1. BT1 > BT_RST > Add bluetooth device from your pc
+1. BT_GB1 > Add bluetooth device from your pc
-2. If you want to clear bluetooth pairing, you have to clear on both sides (your keyboard and pc), to do this repeat step 1.
+2. If you want to clear bluetooth pairing, you have to clear on both sides (your keyboard and pc).
+BT_1 > BT_RST clears your keyboard pairing; go to bluetooth device on your pc, `remove device`.
+Repeat step 1 to connect your device for the very first time.
+3. BT1 / BT2 / BT 3 allows you to switch between different devices.
+4. It is recommended to pair only one profile to a device.
+For instance, do not pair BT1 and BT2 to your single pc to avoid conflict.

 |![image](https://user-images.githubusercontent.com/79617315/209416741-42fb4e94-c4e4-4314-b77b-af706cad4adc.png)|
 |:--:|